XRPLF/xrpl-dev-portal/content/tutorials/xrp-ledger-businesses/list-xrp-as-an-exchange.md

-# Listing XRP as an Exchange
+# List XRP as an Exchange

 This document describes the steps that an exchange needs to take to list XRP.
 For details about other aspects of `rippled` and the XRP Ledger, see the  [Ripple Developer Center](https://ripple.com/build).